 About the Scottish Firefighters’ Pension Board

 Pension boards for the schemes administered by SPPA were established in 2015.
-The boards have equal numbers of employer representatives and member representatives and can also appoint independent experts.
+We have four Pension Boards covering our Police, Firefighters, NHS and Teachers Schemes.

 Scottish Firefighters’ Pension Board members

 William Littleboy, Independent Chair